wisemuffin/nsw-doe-data-stack-in-a-box/README.md

   - For dimensions, we can test for the existence of the MD5('-1') (missing) dimension_id, and total row counts.
   - For facts, we can test to ensure the number of records/rows is not expanded due to incorrect granularity joins.
 - evidence
+  - error when evidence and etl going at same time: `IO Error: Could not set lock on file "/home/dave/data-engineering/nsw-doe-data-stack-in-a-box/reports/sources/nsw_doe_data_stack_in_a_box__dev/nsw_doe_data_stack_in_a_box__dev.duckdb": Conflicting lock is held in /home/dave/.config/nvm/versions/node/v20.11.1/bin/node (PID 1516344).
+However, you would be able to open this database in read-only mode, e.g. by using the -readonly parameter in the CLI.
+See also https://duckdb.org/docs/connect/concurrency`
+    - Evidence connection to duckdb doesnt close.
+Have to wait for this to be fixed via this [issue](https://github.com/evidence-dev/evidence/issues/1060)
+    - Temp work around is to connect tell engineers to stop the evidence proccess? or could force this with a task?

 ### 🧱 Blocked